WCTE/TriggerConfig/README.md

 prescale factor.
 The possible prescale factors are 1 (no prescaling) 2 (every other level 1 trigger is accepted), 4 (every fourth level 1 trigger is accepted) etc up to 256.

+The index refers to the level 1 logic element that the prescale is applied to.

 ### Viewing and adjusting the spill signal assignments
 ```